jmaillot/azure-terraform/azure-base-infrastructure/modules/virtual-machine/README.md

 Module description:
-The module provisions Azure virtual network
+This module will provision the Azure Virtual Machine